Small Grants – UK and Africa

 The Trustees of the True Colours Trust have set aside funds towards a small grants programme to support the development of palliative care across Africa.
 All work supported by this programme must adhere to the WHO definition of palliative care.

-All funding decisions are made by the Trustees of the True Colours Trust, who meet twice a year to review applications.
+All funding decisions are made by the Trustees of the True Colours Trust, who meet twice a year in October and March to review applications.
 Applications and approved grants are administered by the African Palliative Care Association.
 Funding is primarily for one-off projects, although the Trustees are willing to consider funding for core costs.
 The size of grants ranges from £500 – £5,000.

 Trustees favour support for items which directly improve the patient experience and the standard of palliative care services.
 Priority is given to the following, in no particular order: